-Adding new color to your space doesn’t have to be challenging.
+Adding a new color to your space doesn’t have to be challenging.
 You just need the right tools and you’ll find painting easier and faster.
 Check out these 10 tools that will make your next paint project a breeze.

 - Quality Tape is essential when painting.
 That old saying, “you get what you paid for” is spot on when it comes to adding painter’s tape to the wall.
-Failure to use a quality tape will result in the color bleeding through the tape leaving you a mess to address.
+Failure to use quality tape will result in the color bleeding through the tape leaving you a mess to address.

 - Sanding Sponge is an affordable tool to give the walls the smooth finish you want for your walls.
 Using the sanding sponge addresses any rough areas in the wall and will help the paint adhere.
 Plus it is easier to hold than sandpaper!

 - Quality paintbrush is a must.
 When using a lower quality paintbrush you end up getting brush threads and other debris stuck in your paint.
 Plus you will find yourself loading the brush more frequently, slowing the painting process.